Negin-Yazdani-Motlagh/MyRepo-Archive/README.md

 - Fetches HTML content for each URL using HTTP requests with retry and backoff strategies.
 - Saves the HTML content as individual files in a designated directory, named based on sanitized titles. parse_soft_skills_occurrences.py
-- **Purpose**: The script processes multiple HTML files to extract only the job posts by identifying and isolating top-level comments (posts) using the ind class for indentation.
+**Purpose**: The script processes multiple HTML files to extract only the job posts by identifying and isolating top-level comments (posts) using the ind class for indentation.
 It removes all replies to keep only the main job posts for each file and organizes them into a nested JSON structure.
 **Key Functionality**:
 - Reads all .html files from a specified directory.
 - Skips replies by checking the indent attribute in the ind class.

+### `Parse_Job_Posts_From_HTML.py`
+**Purpose**:The script processes a folder of HTML files containing job postings or comments, extracts top-level comments or job descriptions, and organizes the extracted data into a structured JSON file.
+It is designed to parse HTML content systematically and save the results for further analysis or visualization.
+**Key Functionality**:
+- Read and Parse HTML Files.
+- Extracts top-level comments (non-reply job descriptions or posts) from elements with specific HTML class names (e.g., class="athing", class="commtext", class="ind").
+- Filters comments based on their indentation level (e.g., indent="0").

-### `Parse_Job_Posts_From_HTML.zip`
+### `Parse_Job_Posts_From_HTML.json`
 **Purpose**:
 **Key Functionality**:

 ### `Parse_total_soft_skills_occurrences.py`
 **Purpose**: The script aims to analyze the occurrences of soft skills in job descriptions from a nested JSON file of job posts.
 It combines data from two sources—a list of soft skills from an Excel file and job post descriptions from a JSON file—and produces a structured summary of soft skill mentions, categorized by time periods (e.g., months).
 **Key Functionality**: